Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

 \subsection{Confidence bound criteria}

 In multi-armed bandit problems, the \textit{upper confidence bound} (UCB) policy is a widely used allocation strategy to select the most optimistic arm at each step.
-The UCB1 policy \cite{auer2002finite} for the $A$-armed bandit is defined as:
+Let $X \subset \fX$ denote the finite decision set of $M$ arms.
+The UCB1 policy \cite{auer2002finite} for the $M$-armed bandit is

-where $\bar{\vx}_j$ is the average reward obtained from arm $j$, and $n_j$ is the number of times arm $j$ has been played.
-When extended to global optimization, confidence bound criteria are used to determine the next query point based on Gaussian process modeling, where the posterior variance of GP serves as the exploration term \cite{cox1992statistical,cox1997sdo,srinivas2010gaussian}.
+where $\bar{y}_{t, i}$ is the empirical mean reward of arm $i$, and $n_{t, i}$ is the number of times arm $i$ has been pulled up to iteration $t$ (with the convention $1/0 = \infty$ for unpulled arms).
+When extended to global optimization, confidence bound criteria are used to determine the next query point based on Gaussian process modeling, where the posterior variance of GP serves as the exploration term \cite{srinivas2010gaussian}.
 Additionally, kernel regression has been employed to share information between arms, thereby extending UCB1 to continuous spaces \cite{yee2016monte}.
-For more details, see Appendix~\ref{appx:supplementary algorithm details}.
+For more details, see \cref{app:extended background}.

-Inspired by UCB1, we define $\hsigma_t(\vx)$ as the density-based exploration function, as specified in Eq.~\eqref{eqn:DE}, where the $-\frac{1}{2}$ exponent aligns with the UCB1 formula.
-Intuitively, a larger value of $\hsigma_t(\vx)$ indicates higher uncertainty at $\vx \in \fX$.
+Motivated by UCB1, we define $\hsigma_t(\vx)$ as the density-based uncertainty function, which is monotonically decreasing in the kernel density:

+where $\varrho > 0$ is a small constant added for numerical stability, and the exponent $-1/2$ is chosen to be analogous to the UCB1 scaling.
+Hence, the DE strategy \eqref{eqn:min KDE} is equivalent to